Casinomeister’s Philosophy and Mission Statement

 Black Hat SEO dweebs

-The list is not exhaustive, but this covers most of the negativity that plague the online casino industry.
+The list is not exhaustive, but this covers most of the negativity that plagues the online casino industry.
 In most cases, the webmaster is the one who introduces the global community to online casinos.
-There are many casinos that should not even be in business – and unfortunately the reason why these businesses linger stems from unethical or uncaring webmasters.
+There are many casinos that should not even be in business – and unfortunately, the reason why these businesses linger stems from unethical or uncaring webmasters.

 Webmasters who practice unethical advertising or steal others content or infringe trademarks are showcased in the Evil Webmaster section of the Rogue Pit.
 The casinos they promote are listed there as well and made aware of their evil webmaster.
 In most cases, the affiliate programs close the affiliate’s account – and this is what makes this section a powerful tool to keep misguided affiliates on the right path.